CiscoSecurity/sxo-05-security-workflows/docs/workflows/google-tag/0076-get-new-blog-posts.md

 {: .label }
 </div>

-This workflow consumes the Talos Intelligence Blog RSS feed and converts individual blog posts into Cisco SecureX casebooks if they contain suspicious observables.
+This workflow fetches the Google Threat Analytics Group's Intelligence Blog RSS feed and converts individual blog posts into Cisco SecureX casebooks if they contain suspicious observables.
 These casebooks can then be investigated with one click in Cisco Threat Response.

 [<i class="fab fa-github mr-1"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0076-GoogleTAG-GetNewBlogPosts__definition_workflow_01VW2B5RSJLWJ3FrIiDZbsk83nCwTZDOeiw){: .btn-cisco-outline }